JialianW/TraDeS/README.md

     author={Wu, Jialian and Cao, Jiale and Song, Liangchen and Wang, Yu and Yang, Ming and Yuan, Junsong}, booktitle={IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2021}}

+## Acknowledgment
+Many thanks to [CenterTrack](https://github.com/xingyizhou/CenterTrack) authors for their great framework!